 The islands of archipelagos lie in chain or clusters or are carelessly scattered across vast oceanic spaces.
 What makes them special is that isolation often bequeaths them not just distinctive landscapes and endemic plants and animals, but distinctive cultures, cuisines and curious histories too.
 What's more, they're seldom single, simple entities.
 Each of their islands can be different as well: consider Japan, where northern island Hokkaido has snowy mountains, indigenous Ainu and dancing cranes, while balmy Kyushu is packed with people, history and sub-tropical beaches.

 The peculiarities that set archipelagos apart create outstanding travel destinations.
 They're fine places to trace the history of explorers, pirates and spice traders; to ponder theories of evolution, or how isolated cultures develop.
-If you think of Fiji as single destination or French Polynesia just as Tahiti, then you're missing out on the many nuances that archipelagos provide.
+If you think of Fiji as a single destination or French Polynesia just as Tahiti, then you're missing out on the many nuances that archipelagos provide.
 And while main islands might bag the limelight, minor islands can sometimes be even better.

 THE GROUP Galapagos, Ecuador